 The HTML Web DataWindow works in most browsers, but the appearance of the generated HTML is usually best in Internet Explorer.
 Generated HTML can be dynamically optimized for Netscape or Internet Explorer, or scaled back to handle older browsers.
-The XML Web DataWindow and the XHTML Web DataWindow require the lastest browser technology.
+The XML Web DataWindow and the XHTML Web DataWindow require browsers that support the following client-side technologies: XML, XSLT, XHTML, CSS, and JavaScript.
 For information about supported browsers, see "Browser requirements for the XML Web DataWindow" on page 120.